 GRAPHIC-Take Five: Calm or calamity?

-Traders are back on Japanese yen intervention watch, while the U.S. earnings season and a congress of China's ruling Communist Party kick off.
+Traders are back on Japanese yen intervention watch, while the U.S. earnings season and a congress of China's ruling Communist Party has kicked off.

 Here's a look at the week ahead in markets from Kevin Buckland in Tokyo, Lewis Krauskopf in New York, and Tommy Wilkes and Dhara Ranasinghe in London.
 Graphics by Vincent Flasseur.